MENUMENU

 Shopify vs. Wix

 At a glance, you might think that Shopify and Wix offer the same basic features.
-Both are affordable website builders that cater to people with little-to-no website experience.
+Both are affordable website builders catering to individuals, like photographers, businesses such as SEO agencies, or those with little-to-no website experience.

 The main difference is, Shopify was designed specifically for e-commerce, whereas Wix is just a website builder that supports some e-commerce features.